HL7/fhir-shorthand/input/pagecontent/reference.md

 **Examples:**

-* In a profile definition, set the 'experimental' attribute of the StructureDefinition of that profile:
+* In a profile definition, set the 'experimental' attribute in the SD for that profile:

   ```
   * ^experimental = false